MichaelBosciglio/Basketball-Web-Scraper/README.md

 # Basketball Web Scraper (Work in Progress)

 This project is a web application built with Flask that allows users to search for basketball players and retrieve their career statistics.
 It scrapes data from the website [Basketball Reference](https://www.basketball-reference.com/).
+This project is a work in progress as I wanted to learn about web scraping.

 ## Features